Contexter/Ensemble-Service/README.md

     - **Functional Prompt**:
       ```
-      Generate a Python script named `setup_fountainai_ensemble.py` that executes all the previously generated Python scripts in the correct order to set up the FountainAI Ensemble Service project.
+      Generate a script named `setup_fountainai_ensemble.py` that executes all the previously generated Python scripts in the correct order to set up the FountainAI Ensemble Service project.
 The script should:

       - Execute each Python script and check for successful completion.
       - Provide a final confirmation message upon successful setup.
       ```

+---

 ### Step 3: Execute Python Scripts Locally